 =QUERY('Sheet 3'!A1:Y,"select A,K,B,C")

-Use SORT function to sort and import data from one sheet to another in Google Sheets
+Use the SORT function to sort and import data from one sheet to another in Google Sheets

-The following formula import data from the range “
+The following formula imports data from the range “

 Sheet2!A2:Y” and sort the range by “customer name” in alphabetical order.

-Keeping your raw data untouched make your life easy when doing complex analysis.
+Keeping your raw data untouched makes your life easy when doing complex analyses.
 However, copying and pasting data every time is a tedious task.
-In that case, you can get the help of various Google Sheet functions to import data from other sheets to your analysis sheet.
+In that case, you can get the help of various Google Sheets functions to import data from other sheets to your analysis sheet.